-Moritz Gnann started his professional career as a repetiteur and conductor.
-From 2009 until 2011 he worked together with Julia Jones at Teatro Nacional de Saõ Carlos in Lisbon, conducting operas such as Le nozze di Figaro, Gianni Schicchi and Trouble in Tahiti as well as various concert programmes.
-As Kapellmeister and assistant to the Generalmusikdirektor at the Deutsche Oper Berlin, he conducted Die Zauberflöte, Così fan tutte, Hänsel und Gretel, Madama Butterfly, Il barbiere di Siviglia and Rigoletto as well as other projects.
+Moritz Gnann started his professional career as a repetiteur and conductor at Theater Aachen before taking up a tenure at the Teatro Nacional de Saõ Carlos in Lisbon, conducting operas such as Le nozze di Figaro, Gianni Schicchi, and Trouble in Tahiti as well as various other concert programmes.
+As Kapellmeister and assistant to the Generalmusikdirektor at the Deutsche Oper Berlin, he conducted Die Zauberflöte, Così fan tutte, Hänsel und Gretel, Madama Butterfly, Il barbiere di Siviglia and Rigoletto amongst other projects.
 Mahlermania, a production that

 Born in Tübingen, Germany, Moritz Gnann studied conducting at the Universität der Künste in Berlin and at the Musikhochschule Dresden, graduating with distinction.
 He gained further experience through active participation in masterclasses and through close collaboration with Andris Nelsons, Donald Runnicles, Simon Rattle and Christian Thielemann.
 He was a regular member of the Bayreuther Festspiele from 2010 to 2016 where he worked together with Andris Nelsons on Lohengrin and Parsifal.

-Last updated : July 2017
+Last updated : July 2018